-This Neighbourhood Plan, once finalised, approved and in place, will be used to help guide decisions on planning applications within the Parish of Brancaster.
+This Neighbourhood Plan forms part of the official development plan for the area and is used, alongside the Borough Council's Local Plan, to help guide decisions on planning applications and appeals within the Parish of Brancaster.

-Brancaster Parish Council has prepared this draft, developed after extensive consultation throughout the area (see appendix).
+Brancaster Parish Council has prepared this Plan, developed after extensive consultation throughout the area (see appendix).
 It takes into account an earlier Parish Design Statement and Parish Appraisal.
 It was circulated for further consultation with appropriate bodies and parishioners.
 The Parish Council reviewed the plan in the light of comments received in response to this consultation.
-It was finalised and approved it for submission to the Borough Council on 2nd December 2014.
+It was finalised and approved for submission to the Borough Council on 2nd December 2014.